riyatyagi949/Portfolio-Website/README.md

 # Open index.html in your browser.

-# 🛠️ Future Enhancements
+#  Future Enhancements
-🚀 Improve chatbot capabilities with more interactions.
+ Improve chatbot capabilities with more interactions.

-🚀 Add a contact form for direct communication .
+ Add a contact form for direct communication .

-🚀 Optimize performance for faster loading speeds.
+ Optimize performance for faster loading speeds.

-# 📢 Connect with Me
+#  Connect with Me

-💻 GitHub: @riyatyag
+💻 GitHub: @riyatyag949
 Email: tyagiriya517@gmail.com

 🌟 If you like this project, don't forget to star ⭐ the repository!